monadfix/tagged-aeson/README.md

 Any function expecting a normal `FromJSON` or `ToJSON` constraint can work with `tagged-aeson` instances by means of the `TaggedAeson` newtype wrapper.

+## Is it usable already?

+Somewhat, but it's better to wait until an official release.
+The API is in flux, and feedback is welcome!

+_See also: [monadfix/jijo](https://github.com/monadfix/jijo), a more radical
+instance-less approach to bidirectional JSON encoding/decoding._

 ## Usecase: avoid orphan instances

 You have a [`URI`][URI] in your config type and you want to autoderive a